NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Grisly Scythe.md

 * * *

 **Effect** Instead of inflicting slashing damage with the grisly scythe, you inflict void damage.
-You regain a number of hit points equal to half the void damage inflicted, and the creature struck becomes [[Conditions/Sickened|Sickened 1]] from the agony.
+You regain a number of hit points equal to half the void damage inflicted, and the creature struck becomes [[Sickened|Sickened 1]] from the agony.

 *Source: Pathfinder Kingmaker*
 *OGL*